tanw33t3ck/projectgroup2_withbackend/presentation.md

-###Introduction

-n1/n2/n3
+Slide 1:
 Hi everyone, thank you for this opportunity to allow us to present our Final project.
-We are group 2 and there are 3 of us. n1, n2, and n3.
+We are group 2 and there are 3 of us.
+Allan, Joshua and Wee Teck.

-For this presentation, n1 will be the technical support to help us with the hands-on, n2 and n3 will be doing the presentation.
+For this presentation, Allan will be the technical support to help us with the hands-on navigation, Wee Teck and Joshua will be doing the presentation.

-n1: load presentation slide
+Slide 2:
 The agenda of our presentation is as follows:
-1. Project overview - full stack
-2.
-3.
-4.

-###Project Overview

-####Technical Specifications
-Architecture: 3 Tier Layered Architechture
-HTML, CSS, JavaScript for the Presentation Layer
-Connectivity: JS Fetch API <-> Spring Web API
-Spring Boot with Java for the Application Layer
-Connectivity: Spring Data JPA <-> SQL
-MySQL Database Server for the Persistence Layer

-####Features
+First we will have a Project Overview

+Next We have AGILE Project Management

+Then we will have our Live Demo of our project by Wee Teck.
+He will also be sharing with us on the key takeaways of the Behavioural Skills and Mindset.

+Slide 3:
 Our project - Travel With Us, is a B2C web application of a Tour Agency and the products are the Tour Packages.

 This Web Application is designed for 2 groups people we call them users and admin.

 For all users, the primary function of this web app is to display all Tour Packages.
-On top of that, it also allow users to narrow down by destination.
+On top of that, it also allow users to narrow down the Tour Packages by filtering the destination or category.
 Users will be able to express interest on a selected product by filling an online form.

-Admins are users too but they work for "Travel With us" and have additional access on top of users.
-Admins can create, read, update and delete Tour Packages via a webpage that is only accessible upon authentication.
+Another group of users are Admins.
+They work for "Travel With us" and have additional access on top of users.

-####Design Concept
-The Logo:
-Our logo is a plane positioned like an upward trend over a spherical formed by blue and green stripes.
-This signify that we are motivated and headed for growth and success.
-The spherical shape is an abstract representation of Earth and the colors represents the Sky and the Sea.

-The color:
-The header and footer are of the same color to give a consistent look and feel.
-The color comes from combining the color of Sky Blue and Sea Green.
+Admin users can access a protected webpage upon authentication.
+This protected webpage allow authenticated Admins to perform operations that can create, read, update and delete Tour Packages.

+Slide 4:
+This is a general navigation structure of our webpage.
+You can see from here that this admin_form.html requires authentication.

+Slide 5:
+So what technologies used for this project?
+This project is a 3 tier Layered Architecture where we have the Presentation Layer, Application Layer and Persistence Layer.
+HTML, CSS, JavaScript for the Presentation Layer
+Connectivity: JS Fetch API <-> Spring Web (Rest API) Spring Boot with Java for the Application Layer
+Connectivity: Spring Data JPA <-> SQL
+MySQL Database Server for the Persistence Layer
+As this is a team project, we use GitHub for coordinating our work so we work in sync.

+Slide 6:
+We use a systemic approach by incorporating GitHub Project as the PM Tool to help us manage our project timeline.

+What you see here is a screenshot of our project management in the RoadMap view.
+GitHub Project also allow us to arrange our “tasks” into Task List view and Kanban board view.
+Pause…

+Slide 7:
+Finally it is time for our Live Demo.
+This slide is a preview of our responsive design project in different device/view width.
+We are now ready for Wee Teck to share with us on how to use the web application.

+Switch to Localhost view ->
+Wee Teck's live demo.

+Slide 8:
+Teamwork - By dividing and conquering, we were able to scale down the project to smaller parts, working on them individually.
+Teamwork also allows us to use our strengths to cover what our teammates may be lacking.
+One person could be strong in coding, while another could be strong in planning and another could be strong in presentation.

+Communication - Teamwork brings along friction.
+This is especially true since almost 100% of our course is conducted online.
+With effective communication, we can reduce that friction and increase the productivity that teamwork can bring.
+Effective communication = more active listening, less interrupting, accepting feedbacks and making relevant changes.

+Future Orientation - We started with a basic plan for our project, setting simple goals and easy wins in the beginning.
+But with a Growth Mindset, we were not satisfied with our basic prototype, we started to add features like a filter function, adding a databases, responsive design and eventually bringing our web application online.
+All this while, persistence was our fuel.
+Errors codes did not deter us, blank pages make us give up, out of shape images only made us try harder.
+We needed to encourage each other and that was teamwork at its best.

+Other BSM not mentioned: Personal Responsibility(MS), Orientation to Detail(BS), Proactiveness(BS), Professionalism and Technical Accuracy

+Slide 9 and 10:
+Give out flyers and Thank you.